pinoyGitHub/Getting-And-Cleaning-Data-Project/README.md

 This is a repository of script/parser program called run_analysis.R

-How the Script Works:
+## How the Script Works:

-  0.1 The script download and unzip the data
+    0.1  The script download the data sets and unzip the data

-  0.2 Read the subject files, label and features files.
+    0.2 Read the subject files, label and features files

   1. Read the training and test sets and merge them to create one data set
   2. Get only the measurement on the mean and standard deviation for each measurement